bmaltais/kohya_ss/README.md

     - Not tested in multi-GPU environment.
 Please report any bugs.
   - `--cache_latents_to_disk` option automatically enables `--cache_latents` option when specified. [#438](https://github.com/kohya-ss/sd-scripts/issues/438)
   - Fixed a bug in `gen_img_diffusers.py` where latents upscaler would fail with a batch size of 2 or more.
-* 2023/04/24 (v21.5.6)
   - Fix triton error
   - Fix issue with merge lora path with spaces
   - Added support for logging to wandb.
 Please refer to PR #428.
 Thank you p1atdev!
     - wandb installation is required.
 Please install it with pip install wandb.
 Login to wandb with wandb login command, or set --wandb_api_key option for automatic login.
     - Please let me know if you find any bugs as the test is not complete.
   - You can automatically login to wandb by setting the --wandb_api_key option.
 Please be careful with the handling of API Key.
 PR #435 Thank you Linaqruf!
   - Improved the behavior of --debug_dataset on non-Windows environments.
 PR #429 Thank you tsukimiya!
   - Fixed --face_crop_aug option not working in Fine tuning method.
   - Prepared code to use any upscaler in gen_img_diffusers.py.
   - Fixed to log to TensorBoard when --logging_dir is specified and --log_with is not specified.
+  - Add new docker image solution..
+Thanks to @Trojaner
 * 2023/04/22 (v21.5.5)
     - Update LoRA merge GUI to support SD checkpoint merge and up to 4 LoRA merging
     - Fixed `lora_interrogator.py` not working.
 Please refer to [PR #392](https://github.com/kohya-ss/sd-scripts/pull/392) for details.
 Thank you A2va and heyalexchoi!